MA Sociology and Social Anthropology

 College: Arts, Humanities & Social Sciences

-You will learn practical research skills, do a group research project, and study social theory.
+You will learn practical research skills, carry out a group research project, and study social theory.

-In Year 4 you will take more option courses and complete an individual research project supported by a member of teaching staff.
+In Year 4, you will take more option courses and complete an individual research project in either discipline supported by a member of teaching staff.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 The School of Social and Political Science is in the University's Central Area.
 You will have easy access to the University's library and computer facilities.